john-lyne/john-lyne.github.io/_pages/about.md

 Hobbies & Interests
 ---
-I enjoy reading, writing, and my daily walk through the park.
-I've maintained a strength training practice for the last decade and have cultivated a meditation practice over the past few years.
+I enjoy reading, writing, and my daily park walk.
+I've maintained a strength training practice for the last decade.
+Lately I've grown more interested in calisthenics, gymnastic ring work in particular.